Mentions of lists, predictions and doubtful truths can be made vaguer so they are less likely to be proved untrue

 HEDGING OF LISTS

 Lists in a text are usually associated with what I call a “list name” – a more general expression that sums up all of the words in the list (see 55.
-Listing 2: Full Sentences and 122.
+Sentence Lists 2: Main-Message and 122.
 Signpost Words in Multi-Sentence Listing).
 List names do not have to be put into words, but they often are.
 Here is an example:

 (a) The primary colours are red, yellow and blue.

 In this case the list name is exactly matched by the list: red, yellow and blue are the full list of the primary colours.
 The main completeness indicator is the before the list name (see 162.
 The Language of Classification).
 However, not all lists completely match their list name like this.
 Here is one that does not:

 (b) Various European language types can be identified, such as Romance, Slavic and Germanic.

 List-giving is an area where hedging can occur because often uncertainty exists about whether or not the list is complete.
 This may be because short, complete lists are quite rare in professional writing; many lists are very long, or are suspected of having unknown members.
 Consider again the list name European language types.
 Most people can name the best-known language types, such as the Romance languages, and probably one or two lesser ones like Greek; but few can say with certainty what the full list is.

 The normal way to hedge when you are uncertain whether or not a list is complete is by means of “incompleteness-showing” language.
 There are at least three main kinds.
 The first kind is the same language that introduces examples (see 1.
 Simple Example-Giving and 33.
 Complex Example-Giving).
 The words such as in (b) are of this kind.
 However, hedging and simple example-giving do not always coincide; examples can be given for other reasons than for hedging, for example to prove a point without any uncertainty regarding the unmentioned members of the list.